pivotal/docs-tap/learning-center/local-install-guides/deploying-to-kind.md

   host: null
   username: null
   password: null
 #!
-Container image versions for various components of Educates.
-The Educates
+Container image versions for various components of Learning Center.
+The Learning Center
 #! operator will need to be modified to read names of images for the registry
 #! and docker in docker from config map to enable disconnected install.
 #!   https://github.com/eduk8s/eduk8s-operator/issues/112